Giving Shape to Movements

 Door Handles from a Country Where Chopsticks are the Norm

 In Europe, there is a tradition of using metal cutlery such as knives, forks, and spoons, whereas in Japan, it is more common to use wooden chopsticks.
 Japanese people's sensitivities, influenced by the country's environment and food, are such that light and soft wood is preferred over metal to create chopsticks.
 Together with the "movements" related to the use of chopsticks, people have refined the materials, colors, and shapes of chopsticks.
 The texture you feel when you hold them in your hand.
 The gentle sensation you feel when they touch your lips and teeth.
 The affinity with your hand that makes you feelintegral with them whenever you use them.
-Nothing can better wood in terms of any of these features.
+Nothing can surpass wood in terms of any of these features.

 We would like to learn from such superb and refined wooden chopsticks to create wooden door handles and handrails that can evoke user's fresh sensitivities in their modern living spaces.
 There are excellent door handles available from around the world that are made of brass, glass, and porcelain.
 From now on, however, customers from over the world can also experience SUGATA KATACHI wooden door handles and handrails, made in the country where people prefer chopsticks.